eat food that loves you back.

 No cost, low cost ways to be active

-There are so many ways to be active that don’t need to cost a lot of money.
-Plan activities like walking, running, dancing, jumping rope, playing tag, or heading to a local park or playground to use the facilities.
-Find out what programs your community recreation center offers for free or minimal charge.
-Need some ideas, tips, and motivation, check out your local parks and recreation department.
+Staying active doesn’t have to cost a lot.
+Try simple activities like walking, running, dancing, jumping rope, playing tag, or visiting a local park or playground.
+Check out your community recreation center for free or low-cost programs—and for more ideas, tips, and motivation, connect with your local parks and recreation department.

 Make time to be active